joe-at-startupmedia/pmon3/README.md

   process_restart:
   # a script to execute when a process fails (--no-autorestart) which accepts the process details json as the first argument
   process_failure:
+  # a script to execute when a process backs off when flap detection is enabled
+  process_backoff:

 flap_detection:
   # enable flap detection